Some housekeeping: Please follow me on Instagram at @johannesburg1912 where I post interesting Johannesburg related stuff on weekends (mainly).

 This school was built in 1905 and designed by the Public Works Department.
 It was originally known as Hospital Hill School.
 Around 1909 it became the Spes Bona School and presumably stayed a school until it was demolished to make way for the Civic Centre.
 It was bounded by Stiemens, Jorrisen, Rissik and Joubert Streets.

 All Saints Clifton Parish Hall

 This was a church built in 1906 and designed by Thomas Anderson Moodie.
 In 1933 an organ was added as per the plans below.
 Note on the plans how ‘Clifton’ has been crossed out and replaced by Johannesburg.
 Alexander Forest was the architect of the organ chamber addition.

-This church was built in 1897 in Loveday Street.
+This church was built in 1897 on Loveday Street.
 It was designed by Howden and Chandler.
-The plot of land on the corner of Loveday and Steimens was developed in 1909 for one of the Reverends but there appear to also be plans for a proposed church on that site.
+The plot of land on the corner of Loveday and Stiemens was developed in 1909 for one of the Reverends but there also appears to be plans for a proposed church on that site.
 I’m not sure if it was ever built, as the 1909 plans show the stand with the house and the church next door and the 1897 plans show the stand as vacant.

 House for Congregational Church Reverend Charles Phillips

 I found reference and plans for a residence for Rev. Phillips from 1909.
 This house was built on the corner stand of Loveday & Stiemens Streets as mentioned above.
 The area where the church and house stood is now an open grassed area in front of the Civic Theatre.